 Gracie Miller, Susy Harper – Local girls the same age as Tom and Becky.

 ABOUT THE THEATER:

-Artisan Center Theater is a non-profit, non-equity community theater-in-the-round located at 420 East Pipeline Road in Hurst, Texas.
-Artisan produces 9 main stage and 9 children’s shows a year and has an eleven year track record of high quality, entertaining, award winning, family-friendly musicals, comedies, and dramas.
-It is one of the highest-attended community theaters in the country.
+Artisan Center Theater is a non-profit, non-equity community theater-in-the-round located at 444 East Pipeline Road in Hurst, Texas.
+Artisan produces 9 main stage and 9 children’s shows a year and has a ten-year track record of high quality, entertaining, award-winning, family-friendly musicals, comedies, and dramas.